tech-by-design/polyglot-prime/udi-prime/README.md

 be inspected and version-controlled and be executed using `psql` as a separate step.

 Additionally, for the UDI Prime SQL generation and usage, we utilize ISLM migration, a tool available in SQL Aide.
 This tool helps manage schema migrations in PostgreSQL.
-The process also integrates session orchestration tables from the CSV ingestion orchestration process within the techbd_orch_ctl schema.

 ### Features